-This trend also recognises the importance of sustainability worldwide and the need to endure changing tastes and fashions to create interiors that you will love to live with for years.
-A space that feels like home - not a showhome.
-The idea behind this is to 'buy once and buy well' ensuring that the products you choose are ones that you genuinely love, rejecting fast fashion and throwaway culture to create a space that you can be yourself in.
+This trend also recognises the importance of sustainability worldwide and the need to endure changing tastes and fashions to create interiors you will love to live with for years.
+A space that feels like home – not a showhome.
+The idea behind this is to ‘buy once and buy well’, ensuring that the products you choose are ones you genuinely love, rejecting fast fashion and throwaway culture to create a space in which you can be yourself.

 It’s honest and humble… and also minimises your impact on the environment.

 With this in mind, the warming colours within this pure palette aim to offer you a positive outlook on life and influence your interior to make it feel like a comfortable place to relax, unwind and indulge.
 In particular, fabrics with pattern and tactility are favoured due to their ability to bring you in touch with nature and stimulate your senses.

 Spicy, sweetened brown has a powerful impact in small proportions.
 If you’re looking to bring a subtle burst of colour into your home that’s not too overwhelming and will look beautiful all year round, consider using this rich shade that picks up on the colours of weathered leaves.
 Paired with worn wood, terracotta floors, ceramic tableware like seen below from Dantes Ceramics, and other natural tones soften the palette, creating balance and allowing the mixing of old and new pieces to be effortless.
 A great example of this can be seen using our 1485 Herringbone Russet as an accent trim alongside Peake’s Check Parchment and Warden Stripe Whey fabrics.